High Protein Lentil Buns – No Yeast, No Sugar (Gluten-Free, IBS-Friendly)

 Table of Contents

-How to Make High Protein Lentil Buns – Step-by-Step
+How to make High Protein Lentil Bun

 🔸 Step 1: Soak the Lentils